barisuu/CyWeather/README.md

   Make sure Docker daemon is running

-  Ports 80 (frontend) and 8080 (backend) must be free on your machine
+  Ports used for frontend and backend must be free on your machine

   Check logs for backend or frontend if something is not working:
   ```sh